Antiz96/arch-update/README.md

 ## Description

 An interactive update notifier & applier for Arch Linux that assists you with important pre / post update tasks.
-Includes a clickeable dynamic systray applet for an easy integration with any desktop / graphical environment.
+Includes a systray applet for an easy integration with any desktop / graphical environment.

 Arch-Update is designed to follow usual system maintenance steps, as [described in the Arch Wiki](https://wiki.archlinux.org/title/System_maintenance).